 - When were you initially diagnosed with dementia?
 Because dementia is a condition that progresses over time, it is important that the insurance company know when (at what age) you were initially diagnosed.
 As the symptoms are only able to be managed during the earlier stages, the longer a person has had this condition, the more difficult it may be to obtain life insurance coverage.

-- Over the past six months, have you experienced any symptoms of dementia?
+- In the last 6 months have symptoms of dementia showed up?
 Some of the more common symptoms of dementia can include a diminishing memory and / or an inappropriate perception.
 If these types of symptoms have occurred – especially over the most recent six months – then it may be more difficult to obtain life insurance coverage, especially at a Standard policy rating.

 - Do you have a family history of dementia?
 If you have a family history of dementia and / or Alzheimer’s disease, then it is possible that the life insurance underwriters will want to do a more thorough evaluation of your overall condition before making a determination about your policy.